-- Tim Smolens (Estradasphere, I.S.S., Don Salsa, etc): bass/producer/keyboards/cello/arrangement/composition (lives in Denver Colorado)
+- Tim Smolens (Estradasphere, I.S.S., Don Salsa, etc) (Colorado): bass, chief producer, keyboards, cello, vox

-The group is rounded out by a kooky cast of distinguished characters in the small time world of “avant-garde” music including:
+The ensemble is filled out by an impressive group of seasoned virtuosos, all distinguished characters in the puny of world of “avant-garde” music:

-- Dave Murray (Estradasphere, Traun): drums/composer, resident metal specialist (lives in Southern California)
+- Dave Murray (Estradasphere, Traun) (California): drums, resident polyrhythmic metal specialist

-The music is not unlike what might be expected from a group with such a diverse collective musical résumé, yet is somehow fresh, vibrant, and dare we say mature in its eclectic cadence.
-The musical terrain traversed by this largely instrumental group includes long forgotten European waltz's with untimely bursts of "Vaudeville Grindcore", Italian cinema erotica, Romanian gypsy metal, 50's sci-fi-surf instrumentals, various unorthodox uses of metal (including Stravinsky adaptations), songs in the 47/64 meter, non-standard tuning systems, a variety of special guests, and much more.
-There are densely layered productions enriched by obsessive attention to detail, starkly unrelated genre superimposition, unclassifiable styles, ultra-refined chord progressions, sonic timbres that Joe Meek would've been proud of, inscrutable metric modulations and more.
+There are densely layered productions enriched by obsessive attention to detail, starkly unrelated genre superimposition, unclassifiable styles, ultra-refined chord progressions, sonic timbres that would've made Joe Meek proud, inscrutable metric modulations and more.
 Despite the wide array of styles, the recordings are surprisingly cohesive.
 There is an odd mixture of hi-fi and lo-fi components that converge to make aesthetically pleasing recordings that sound as if they were produced on a 1970's 2-inch tape machine.
-Despite the convenient aid of modern machinery in our productions, HCT cuts no corners, and even runs their final mixes to JH110B ¼ inch analog tape to round out their warm sound.
+Despite the convenient aid of modern machinery in their productions, HCT cuts no corners, and even runs their final mixes to JH110B ¼ inch analog tape to round out their warm sound.

-HCT aims to blow minds, satisfy souls, and quench the musical thirst of those who have sorely missed any or all acts from the graveyard of defunct, semi-defunct, and active bands we have helped populate.
-High Castle Teleorkestra takes the listener on a blustering ride across the universe atop the pink beam of an ancient satellite.
+High Castle Teleorkestra aims to blow minds, satisfy souls, and quench the musical thirst of those who have sorely missed any or all acts from the graveyard of defunct, semi-defunct, and/or active bands they've helped populate.
+HCT takes the listener on a blustering journey across the universe atop the pink beam of an ancient satellite.